Swapnil-Pramanik/Project-Diluvia/README.md

-# 🌊 Flood Risk Prediction for India
+# 🌊 PROJECT DILUVIA - Flood Risk Prediction for India

 ## 📌 Project Overview
 This project aims to develop a **machine learning model** that predicts **continuous flood risk scores** for regions in India, using historical meteorological and hydrological data from **IMD** and **NASA** datasets.
 The model's output will be visualized on an **interactive web-based map**, enabling better preparedness and disaster management.